anismuslimin/profile-hyde/resume.md

 #### The Daily Iowan

 ##### Metro Editor *Jan.
 2015 - current*
-As metro editor, I managed a team of 18 reporters while also being responsible of copy editing their works.
-I come up with, and assign story ideas for the metro news section of newspaper
+As metro editor, I manage a team of 18 reporters while also responsible of copy editing their works.
+I come up with, and assign, story ideas for the metro news section of the newspaper.

-* important achievements

 ##### Metro Reporter *Aug.
 2015 - Dec.
 2015*
-* Wrote daily stories in the Metro section of The Daily Iowan
+* Wrote daily stories in the metro section of The Daily Iowan
 * Pitched weekly story ideas
-* My beat was international students at the UI, but I also covered a variety of other stories, from breaking news, local events, workshops, writing features, city council, and higher education
+* My beat was international students at the UI, but I also covered a variety of other stories, from breaking news, local events, workshops, writing features, city council, and higher education.

-* important achievements
-* you want to emphasize
+##### Multimedia journalist *Aug.
+2015 - Dec.
+2015*
+* Responsible for producing, writing, and editing video stories on a daily basis.
+* Worked extensively with Adobe Premier Pro, Audacity, and Final Cut Pro for editing.
+* Collected data to create info graphics using Info graph.

 #### The Quad City Times

-##### Breaking News Intern
+##### Breaking News Intern *June 2016 - Aug.
+2016*
 * Covered breaking news within the Quad Cities.
 * Wrote features stories
 * Occasionally did general assignments